wajahat1064/InsuranceCompany_ClassImbalance/README.md

 We have been tasked with identifying which customers are likely to make a service payment call in the next 5 days.
 The Datasets folder contains data on customers who have had a bill due in the next 5 days and whether they made a service payment call.

+# Predictive Modeling:

-# We will construct a model that predicts the likelihood that each policyholder will make a service payment call (CALL_FLAG=1).
+We will construct a model that predicts the likelihood that each policyholder will make a service payment call (CALL_FLAG=1).

 # Data Dictionary:
 Var Name      | Description